zenaida-macroura/macroura-music-editor/README.md

   * [ ] MML to BGM (This is the hard part)
     * [ ] Block Data
     * [ ] Sequence Data
+  * [ ] Play back the BGM through one of two methods:
     * [ ] BGM to floppy with start script that launches the MuSICA player (now using WebMSX as the player only and not as an intermediary editor)
+    * [ ] Implement kss2wav and then play the wave file.

 ## Documentation